+That's a lot of top-end technology that's being crammed into fitness band - but be warned.
 This may sound impressive, but Garmin has actually made a device just like this before.
 The Vivosport is very similar to the Garmin Vivosmart HR+.
 So similar we had to be extra careful to dig out the differences to make sure it’s the new model we should recommend.

 Garmin Vivosport price and availability

 The Garmin Vivosport is out now and initially it may seem expensive.
 It retailed at launch for around £160/$160/AU$300 online, which is a high price for a device that looks like a normal fitness band.